 - In a saute pan, melt 3 tablespoons unsalted butter over medium-high heat.
 Add onion and celery, season with salt and pepper and sauté until translucent, about 8 minutes.
 Set aside.

-- In a large, heavy bottom stock pot, melt 1 stick of butter over low heat.
+- In a large, heavy bottom stock pot, melt 8 tablespoons of butter over low heat.
 Add flour, stirring until butter and flour are combined and there are no lumps.

 - Add sautéed vegetables, scallops, shrimp, clams, and crab to milk base.
 Add half and half and any remaining milk.
 Add potatoes, stir to combine.
 Season with kosher salt and black pepper.